camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 ### Automation Anywhere

-After starting a new process instance and reaching the RPA Service Task, you can see new entries in the historical activity lists in Automation Anywhere Control Room representing the started RPA bot.
+After starting a new process instance and reaching the RPA Service Task, you can see new entries in the historical activity lists in the Automation Anywhere Control Room representing the started RPA bot.

-When the bot is completed, you can switch back to the Camunda Cockpit and observe the progress of your process instance.
+When the bot has completed, you can switch back to the Camunda Cockpit and observe the progress of your process instance.
 Remember that you might need to switch to the History View in case your process ends after the RPA task.

 In case of an error with the Automation Anywhere Robot, you will see a new incident for the process instance in Camunda Cockpit.
 Depending on the specific error, you may retry to execute the Service Task and trigger Automation Anywhere again to resolve the incident.